-The industry focus area for this course is Timber Products and Furniture Technologies.
+Number of units: 2 Faculty: T AS Fees: \$40 + project costs Board Developed Course Contact: Ms Simone Muset h - Relieving Head Teacher TAS HSC exam: Yes ATAR: Yes - Category A Mr Mark Hernage , Mr Tim Sawyer Prerequisites: Nil Corequisites: Nil Exclusions: A student may only study ONE focus area within the Automotive Technologies; Electronics Technologies; Graphics T Multimedia Technologies; Timber Products and Furniture Techn Curriculum Framework streams and Content Endorsed Courses (where Industrial Technology is undertaken with the course). s Technologies; Metal and Engineering Technologies; chnologies.
+Some Industry Focus areas with similar VET ses.
+Industrial Technology Life Skills, Technology Life Skills Course description The industry focus area for th nis course is Timber Products a nd Furnitur e Technologies.
 Industrial Technology at Stage 6 will develop a student's knowledge and understanding of a selected industry and its related technologies, highlighting the importance of design, management and production through practical experiences.
 Industrial Technology Stage 6 consists of project work and an industry study that will develop a broad range of skills and knowledge related to the focus area of Timber Products and Furniture Technologies.
 This course involves the development of a Major Project, worth 60% of the HSC mark.
-The Major Project will consist of an individual product or one or more related items and an accompanying management folio.

-mulvidual product of one of more related items and an accompanying management folio.
-Year 11 Year 12 What students learn What students learn The following sections are taught on the relevant focus area: • Industry Study (15%) • Design (10%) • Management and Communication (20%) • Production (40%) • Industry Related Manufacturing Technology (15%) The following sections are taught on the relevant focus area through the development of a Major Project and a study of the relevant industry: • Industry Study (15%) • Major Project (60%) - Design, Management and Communication - Production • Industry Related Manufacturing Technology Course requirements Course requirements In the Year 11 course, students must design, develop and construct a number of projects.
+The Major Project will consist of an individual product or one or more related items and an accompanying management folio. - ar 12 Year 11 What students learn The following sections are taught on the relevant focus area: Industry Study (15%) Design (10%) Management and Communication (20%) Production (40%) Industry Related Manufacturing Technology (15%) What students learn The following sections are taught on the relevant focus area through the development of a Major Project and a study of the relevant industry: Industry Study (15%) Major Project (60%) Design, Management and Communication Production Industry Related Manufacturing Technology Course requirements Course requirements In the Year 11 course, students must design, develop and construct a number of projects.
 Each project will include a management folio.
 Each project may emphasise different areas of the Year 11 course content.
-Students also In the Year 12 course, students design, develop and construct a Major Project with a management folio.
+Students also undertake the study of an individual business within a focus area industry.
+Involvement in an industry study excursion is mandatory and may incur an additional cost.
+In the Year 12 course, students design, develop and construct a Major Project with a management folio.
 They will also undertake a study of the overall industry related to the specific focus area industry.
 Assessment: The Byron Bay High School Assessment Procedures and Schedules document details the course assessment program.
 It is issued at course commencement and includes the number and types of assessment tasks, components and weightings, and the scheduling of tasks.
 There will be a maximum of three tasks in Year 11 and four tasks in Year 12.